debuglevel/ansible-playbook-template/documentation/Development/Repository/Repository.md

 Some git repositories might be included as subtrees.
 Use `update-git-subtrees.sh` to update them.

-## Merge upstream changes from `debuglevel/ansible-template`
+## Merge upstream changes from `debuglevel/ansible-playbook-template`

-This template is based on `debuglevel/ansible-template`.
+This template is based on `debuglevel/ansible-playbook-template`.

 You can merge upstream changes into your current branch:

-1. Add remote via `git remote add upstream https://github.com/debuglevel/ansible-template.git`.
+1. Add remote via `git remote add upstream https://github.com/debuglevel/ansible-playbook-template.git`.
-2. Retrieve the repository via `git pull upstream`.
+2. Retrieve the repository via `git fetch upstream`.
 3. Merge into the current branch via `git merge upstream/master` or `git merge --no-commit upstream/master`.

 ## Merge upstream git template (alternative/additional notes)